home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ## Image

 Provides QR Code images that can be scanned to easily join a specific WLAN.
 Entities are disabled by default.
+This feature requires admin privileges.

 ## Presence detection